-F. Holidays.
-Due to the nature of work performed by [Zehnder], it is not possible for [Zehnder] to observe recognized holidays as they occur.
-[Zehnder] to observe recognized holidays as they occur.
-[Zehnder] shall receive holiday pay for District recognized holidays . . . at a rate of [\$1,106] per month to ensure that [Zehnder] is on-call during all recognized holidays.
+Holiday Pay.
+Due to the nature of work performed by McLaughlin, it is not possible for McLaughlin to observe recognized holidays as they occur.
+McLaughlin shall receive holiday pay for District recognized holidays . . . at a rate of [\$1,150] per month to ensure that McLaughlin is on-call during all recognized holidays.
 (Emphasis added.)

-12. During the relevant time period, the District followed a "unity of command" principle, meaning that at least one of the three executive chiefs (Fire Chief or Deputy Fire Chief) was on duty for all recognized holidays.
+- 12. During the relevant time period, the District followed a "unity of command" principle, meaning that at least one of the three executive chiefs (Fire Chief or Deputy Fire Chief) was on duty for all recognized holidays.
 For some holidays, such as July 4th, all three executive chiefs were on duty.
-There was no scheduled staffing, identifying which executive chief was on duty for a specified number of hours on a specified holiday.

-13. In 2021, following Zehnder's retirement, the District amended the definition of holiday pay in the employment contracts for its current fire chief and deputy fire chiefs to remove the "on call" language.
+There was no scheduled staffing, identifying which executive chief was on duty for a specified number of hours on a specified holiday. - 13.
+In 2021, following McLaughlin's retirement, the District amended the definition of holiday pay in the employment contract with its current fire chief, to remove the "on call" language."
 This amendment was made in direct response to CalPERS' determination in this matter.